 - Freeze cut-out shapes for 10 minutes prior to baking to keep cookies from spreading during baking.
 Bake for 10 minutes, or until done.
 Cool on cookie sheet for 2 minutes, then transfer to a wire rack to cool completely.

 - Beat in milk and vanilla.
 Add remaining 2 cups of powdered sugar, beating on low until incorporated.
 Increase speed to medium-high and beat until thick and fluffy.
-(If the frosting seems too thick, add in more milk.
-If it seems to thin, add in more powdered sugar.)
+(If the frosting seems too thick, add more milk.
+If it seems to thin, add more powdered sugar.)

 - Still using the #4 tip, pipe a small dot of icing for the bunny's eye and another for his nose.
 Using clean tweezers, place a flat blue sprinkle for the eye and a flat pink sprinkle for the nose.

 - Tie a pretty ribbon around neck of each sandwich cookie.